 cyclic Records are returned in a cyclic round-robin order, rotating by one record per query.
-If BIND is configured with --enable-fixed-rrset at compile time, the initial ordering of the RRset matches the one specified in the zone file; otherwise the initial ordering is indeterminate.

-none Records are returned in whatever order they were retrieved from the database.
+none Records are returned in the order they were retrieved from the database.
 This order is indeterminate, but remains consistent as long as the database is not modified.
-When no ordering is specified, this is the default.